Modularising Verification Of Durable Opacity: Foundations

 \subsection{Opacity and Durable Opacity}

 Opacity~\cite{2010Guerraoui,GuerraouiK08} compares concurrent histories generated by an STM implementation to sequential histories.
-The difference to linearizability is that we (a) need to consider entire transactions and (b) have to deal with aborted transactions.
+The difference to linearizability is that we need to (a) consider entire transactions and (b) deal with aborted transactions.
 The correctness criterion opacity guarantees that values written by aborted transactions (i.e., transactions with events with $\abort$ as response value) cannot be read by other transactions.

 For opacity, we again compare concurrent histories against a set of legal sequential ones, but now we employ transaction sequential histories.
 Again, we assume the set of legal sequential transactional histories $TH_\bbS$ to be given, and out of these define the {\em valid} ones.